-This is where the visible craze for certification developed in Nigeria.
-Once you got a certificate you could get a good job, breeding an explosive desire for upward social mobility via education.
+It is where the visible craze for certification developed in Nigeria.
+Once you got a certificate, you could get a good job, breeding an explosive desire for upward social mobility via education.
 Everyone wanted a certificate because it was seen as a guaranteed entitlement to wealth.
 Knowledge and skill acquisition was very secondary.
-The competence of the indigenous job holders including managerial and leadership positions was never important; the colonialists wanted it that way.
-That legacy of incomptetence persists unobstructed today.
+The competence of the indigenous job holders, including managerial and leadership positions, was never necessary; the colonialists wanted it that way.
+That legacy of incompetence persists unobstructed today.
 There were no involuntarily unemployed primary, secondary or higher education school-leavers in the 1950s, 60s and 70s.
-In fact, they were not enough “certificated people” to fill the jobs.
-This was the Golden Age of the Nigerian youth and they took maximum advantage of it without thought of investing in the future necessity.
+There were not enough “certificated people” to fill the jobs.
+It was the Golden Age of the Nigerian youth, and they took maximum advantage of it without thought of investing in the future necessity.

-How does a country with an indefatigable craze for education have a so many illiterates today?
-The youthful leaders of the past simply kicked the ladder made for them by the colonialists away.
+How does a country with an indefatigable craze for education have so many illiterates today?
+The youthful leaders of the past kicked the ladder made for them by the colonialists away.

 The second reason is, at Independence, graduates over 30 (officially; with emphasis) were uncommon.
 Most graduates, military officers, police superintendents, teachers, political candidates and intellectuals were under 30 (officially).
-They were like explorers finding new unclaimed lands; they had an abundance of low hanging fruit to pick from.
-Now the existing fruit is very high up and the Nigerian youth of today unfortunately have an incredibly harder time picking them without much facility and too many barriers.
+They were like explorers finding new unclaimed lands; they had an abundance of low hanging fruit to pick.
+Now the existing fruit is very high up and the Nigerian youth of today, unfortunately, have an incredibly harder time picking them without many facilities and too many barriers.

-The third reason is that the newly educated indigenous people especially the élite occupied influential jobs in which they were the first indigenous generation; all their predecessors where white with colonial and neocolonial interests dictated at Westminster.
+The third reason is that the newly educated indigenous people, especially the élite occupied influential jobs in which they were the first indigenous generation; all their predecessors were white with colonial and neocolonial interests dictated at Westminster.
 These new leaders were atrociously inexperienced at jobs requiring high public responsibility and reliable bureaucratic morality.
 Their white predecessors did not mentor them at all.
-In fact, Great Britain forgot how to build a good civil service after Independence agitation and deliberately maintained left local institutions weak to make sure their position as a stationary bandit.
-It did not need much experience, careful mentoring or considerable skill for the new leaders and managers of Nigeria at every level of governance to start stealing small then proceeding at a geometrical rate.
-Governance of the stomach easily took precendence of the the governace of the state and the commons.
+Great Britain forgot how to build an excellent civil service after Independence agitation and deliberately maintained left local institutions weak to make sure their position as a stationary bandit.
+It did not need much experience, careful mentoring or considerable skill for the new leaders and managers of Nigeria at every level of governance to start stealing small then proceeding at an expanding rate.
+Governance of the stomach quickly took precedence of the management of the state and the commons.

 Nigeria’s leaders should be blessing Nigeria, not God.
-God has already given Nigeria all it needs to become a great flourishing nation.
+God has already given Nigeria all it needs to become a significant flourishing nation.
 It is up to the leaders to sort.
 It is too irresponsible to blame the present youth for Nigeria.
 I forgot who said they were “lazy.”